AdamDemirel/adamdemirel.com/content/happiness.md

 > "The acquisition of riches has been for many men, not an end, but a change, of troubles." -Epicurus

 Epicureanism (3) is the school of thought founded on the writings of the individual Epicurus.
 Epicurus is considered a **Hedonist**, an important term which this essay could also be labelled arguing for.
-The popular culture usage of the word hedonism usually referrs to *decadent hedonism*, which is more related to the indulgence of Cyrenaicism as you will see.
+The popular culture usage of the word hedonism usually refers to *decadent hedonism*, which is more related to the indulgence of Cyrenaicism as you will see.
 A lot of scholars effortfully defend Epicureanism from falling under this same label.

-There are two principles to Epicureanism: the first is that the *removal* of basic physical needs and desires would result in the happiest state possible.
-That small list of needs are simple needs required for survival, what he called "basal desires", and include the need to sleep, to eat, to drink, to avoid physical pains.
-He believed that once you remove the pain that comes with those basic needs (resulting in what he calls *static pleasures*) you have reached what he calls an [ataraxic](https://en.wikipedia.org/wiki/Ataraxia) state — meaning *freedom from desire and discomfort*, a neutral state without pains or pleasures which is the peak of happiness.
+There are two principles to Epicureanism: the first is that the *removal* of basic physical needs and desires results in the happiest state possible.
+That small list of needs are simple needs required for survival, what he called "basal desires", and include the need to sleep, to eat, to drink, and to avoid physical pains.
+He believed that once you removed the pain that comes with those basic needs (resulting in what he calls *static pleasures*), you have reached what he calls an [ataraxic](https://en.wikipedia.org/wiki/Ataraxia) state — meaning *freedom from desire and discomfort*, a neutral state without pains or pleasures which is the peak of happiness.
 In his view, "barely bread and water could yield the peak of pleasure".
-In his view, **happiness is freedom from pain**.
+Summarised simply, **happiness is freedom from pain and pleasure**.

 The second principle is the importance of friendship to happiness.
 Although not a purely physical need, he deemed it necessary and thought that it is only through close friends that freedom from anxiety and "peace of mind" is possible.